 However, just like any other machinery, constant use of air conditioners tends to sustain a significant amount of wear and tear.

 Air conditioner repair can be pricey.
-Therefore, it is essential to schedule regular maintenance and tune-up of AC with experienced AC contractors to enjoy the best performance of AC in summer.
+Therefore, it is essential to schedule regular maintenance and tune-up of AC with experienced HVAC contractors to enjoy the best performance of AC in summer.

 It is also crucial to learn about various common air conditioning problems to take preventive measures to avoid them.

 Here are some of the most common problems with air conditioners that you might have to deal with